 At the hearing, the applicant will likely be asked to make a brief opening statement explaining what they are seeking and why they think the Employment Standards Officer was wrong.
-The Director of Employment Standards and other workplace party(ies) will also be given a chance to explain their positions.
+The Director of Employment Standards will also be given a chance to explain its position.
 Unless everyone agrees about the facts, the parties will need to present evidence.
 This can involve witnesses giving evidence and/or the introduction of documents as evidence.
 Usually, but not always, the applicant gives its evidence first.
-(In an Application for Review of a Notice of Contravention, the onus is on the Director of Employment Standards - not the applicant - to establish its case and so the order of making statements to the Board and calling evidence may be reversed.)